appwrite/demos-for-vue/example-locale_api/README.md

 ## Explanation of above code:

 We first initialized the SDK in our `utils.js` file and then imported the locale.get() method into our `App.vue` file.
-Inside our methods section, we then by using a promise flooded the `info` data with the API's response.
-We then passed this response to our DOM and displayed the details.😉
+Then by using a promise, we fetched the data from our API and displayed it in our DOM.

 Congratulations!!!
 We just used the Locale API to get the clients IP and other details!!
 Woo-hoo! 🥳🥳🥳 Now you can use these details that you've just got from the Appwrite's Locale API in your own project and personalize every user's experience.